Table of Contents[Hide][Click to Show]

 Here it is in all its glory:

-Start sizing up your recent BM’s with the knowledge that anything between a 1-3 is considered constipated, while 6’s and 7’s are considered diarrhea.
+Start sizing up your recent bowel movements with the knowledge that anything between a 1-3 is considered constipated, while 6s and 7s are considered diarrhea.

-The bottom line: A “normal” poop is like #4 on the Bristol Stool Chart: “like a sausage or a snake, smooth and soft.
+The bottom line: A “normal” poop is like #4 on the Bristol Stool Chart: “like a sausage or a snake, smooth and soft.”
 If your poops aren’t looking like this, they aren’t normal and there’s work to be done.

 The bottom line: A “normal” poop is a complete poop.
-If you never quite feel the relief I’m talking about here… you’re not having ideal bowel movements.
+If you never quite feel the relief I’m talking about … you’re not having ideal bowel movements.

 If your poop isn’t normal based on the quiz above, we know your digestive health isn’t what it should be.
 So here’s a few tips to improve your digestive health and get closer to perfect poops.